-The Nexus 5X is more than just a normal-sized phone at a smaller price, though.
+The Nexus 5X is more than just a compact phone at a smaller price, though.
 Its 12.3MP camera is able to capture low-light photos, and the specs are still fast enough for the average user.

-Its reversible USB Type-C port provides quicker charging, its fingerprint sensor is yet another way to effortless unlock your phone and swipe to pull down your notification panel.
-And possibly best of all, it's pre-loaded with Android Marshmallow, but you can download Android Nougat right now to ensure you're fully up to date.
+Its reversible USB Type-C port provides quick charging, the fingerprint sensor is yet another way to effortless unlock your phone and swipe to pull down your notification panel.
+And possibly best of all, it's pre-loaded with the latest stock Android software, Android Nougat, and is set to receive the next iteration, Android O.